 9. Manabezho Falls

 Thanks to the proximity to CR-519, the Manabezho Falls are easily accessible and provide amazing opportunities to make use of your camera.
-In fall, Manabezho is surrounded by auburn colors which help to frame the waterfall.
+In fall, Manabezho is surrounded by auburn colors that help frame the waterfall.
 But for the most dramatic photo, come in the cold of winter, where the separate falls are frozen in time.

 10. Rock River Falls